-Dr. Halladay is an Associate Professor in the department of Family Medicine and a research fellow at the Cecil G Sheps Center for Health Services Research.
-She is the Co-Director of the North Carolina Network Consortium (NCNC), a statewide Practice Based Research Network (www.ncnc.unc.edu) and is board certified in Preventive Medicine and Obstetrics and Gynecology.
+Dr. Halladay is a Professor in the department of Family Medicine, Senior Research Fellow at the Cecil G Sheps Center for Health Services Research and Co-Director of the North Carolina Network Consortium (NCNC), a statewide Practice Based Research Network (www.ncnc.unc.edu).
+Her Board certifications have been in Preventive Medicine and Obstetrics and Gynecology.
 Dr. Halladay has 2 sons, a beloved Welsh Corgi and lives in Chapel Hill, NC.
 When not at work or school, her family engages in playing and watching musical and athletic events.

 Areas of Interest